RakhithJK/3ct0s-dystopia-c2-wiki/Disctopia-Help-Command.md

     With the !persistence command you will enable persistence on the target agent.

+- **!selfdestruct {AGENT-ID}**

+    The !selfdestruct command will delete every trace of Disctopia on the target agent.

 - **!ls**

     With the !ls command you will get the list of all the online agents.